artuuro/botflow/README.md

 - Improvements and more customization;

 Notes:
+- Project is heavily inspired by Twilio Studio and Chatflows as on https://www.twilio.com/console/studio.
-_This is a a hobby project & early version therefore slight changes will/might be applied anytime._
+- _This is a a hobby project & early version therefore slight changes will/might be applied anytime._
-_You can always make a pull request in case of a good contribution._
+- _You can always make a pull request in case of a good contribution._

 Built with ♥ by https://github.com/artuuro